suncoast-devs/handbook/lessons/misc-quick-reference/html-elements.md

 There are many
 [elements available](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
-in the HTML specification and it is a good idea to become familiar with as many of them as you can.
+in the HTML specification, and it is a good idea to become familiar with as many of them as you can.
 However, there are a core set of elements that we will see used more often.
 We have gathered the list of these elements here with a description of where and how to use them.